iyanski/website/content/blog/why-systems-matter.md

 date: "2024-01-01"
 ---

-# Why Systems Matter More Than You Think

 I used to think systems were just technical infrastructure.
 I was wrong.

 Systems are the foundation of everything that works in business.
 They're the difference between chaos and clarity, between reactive and proactive, between surviving and thriving.